Table of Contents_

 With human health professionals offering so much criticism, there are certainly drawbacks:

 People with asthma should steer clear of anything that generates ozone output.
 The chemical composition of ozone has been proven to leave behind dangerous byproducts which can act as a lung irritant, so an ozone generator is not ideal.
 Air purifiers, however, have an excellent track record and follow public health standards.
 They’re also endorsed by several foundations and federal agencies for reducing harmful levels of particulate matter in your household.
+If you are still not sold on which type to get, check out the differences between air sanitizer vs air purifier and see if it is more fitting.

 Long-term exposure to ozone can lead to serious health complications, including worsened asthma symptoms, allergic reactions, and more.